-Clunky, outdated systems are perhaps the biggest barrier to digital innovation.
+Performance won't help if the system is completely clunky and outdated.
+This might be the biggest barrier to digital innovation.
 While your CMS doesn’t need to be fitted out with every feature imaginable, it does need to have all the capabilities your developers require to do their job, now and in the near future.
-Like open APIs, flexibility and support to mention a few.
+Like open APIs, flexibility, and support to mention a few.

 Make innovation a goal for everyone

-Whether a stakeholder or a developer, innovation should be on everybody’s priority list.
+Speaking of innovation, it should be on everybody’s priority list—stakeholders and developers alike.
 After all, it’s only when an entire team looks towards the future that the magic really happens.
-So to ensure you have the budget, resources and support you need to accelerate new ideas and approaches, make sure you keep digital innovation at the top of your organisation’s agenda.
+So to ensure you have the budget, resources, and support you need to accelerate new ideas and approaches, make sure you keep digital innovation at the top of your organisation’s agenda.

 Sometimes the most innovative ideas are the wildest, but they still rely on a solid foundation to turn them into a reality.
 A great CMS is flexible, modular, open source and modern – in other words, it’s a future-proof architecture designed to support innovation from every level of your organisation.

 This blog post was first published 22 August 2018, but has been edited and revised on 11 November 2019.